koenbeek/webtools/docs/README.md

 ## Styling

 These webtools have no styling - I'm not a UX guy and can't be bothered - if you have a css to use, you're welcome to [create a github issue](https://github.com/koenbeek/koenbeek.github.io/issues/new) and I'll include it in the repo

+## Github Code and Webhosting

+github hosts these pages from [here](https://github.com/koenbeek/koenbeek.github.io/tree/main/docs) - main code of the site can be found [in the webtools folder](https://github.com/koenbeek/koenbeek.github.io/tree/main/docs/webtools)